exercism/problem-specifications/exercises/rational-numbers/description.md

 # Description

-A rational number is defined as the quotient of two integers `a` and `b`, called the numerator and denominator, respectively, where `b != 0`.
+A rational number is defined as the quotient of two integers `a` and `b`, called the numerator and denominator, respectively.

 The absolute value `|r|` of the rational number `r = a/b` is equal to `|a|/|b|`.